 Shape: Each shape delivers different stroke styles, and a different effect.
 Learning which shape to use to get the wanted effect is very important, and requires some experimenting.
 Have fun with it.

 Keep reading for more details about each of these categories.

-Anatomy of a brush
+Anatomy of a Brush

-Parts of an Art Paint Brush
+Parts of a Paint Brush

 Bristles or Hairs

 The part of the brush that holds and applies the paint.
 They can be natural or synthetic.
 Good quality brushes have firmly held bristles.
 It’s important that they don’t fall out while you are painting, for aesthetic reasons and because you may create messes on your painting when you try to remove them.

 Usually made from metal, it connects the handle to the hairs, and keeps the bristles in shape.
 A good ferrule does not rust or come loose.

 The part of the ferrule that squeezes the hairs and keeps them in place.

 The part of the ferrule that secures it to the handle.